SRCH2/srch2-ngn/documentation/docs/advanced-topics.md

-﻿
-In this documentation we explain advanced features of the SRCH2 Android SDK, such as how to formulate a sophisticated query, how to use the SDK to do testing, and how to use Proguard.
+In this documentation we explain advanced features of the SRCH2 Android SDK, such as how to formulate a query with various conditions, how to use the SDK to do testing, and how to use Proguard.

 ##Advanced Queries

-In the basic tutorial, we showed how to send a search *american beau* to the SRCH2 engine.
-By default, the engine uses the space delimiter to tokenize the string to multiple keywords.
-It treats the last keyword *beau* as a prefix keyword, and other keywords (e.g., *american*) as complete keywords.
-For each keyword, the engine allows one typo for every three characters.
+In the [basic tutorial](index.md), we showed how to send a search *beaty ame* to the SRCH2 engine.
+By default, the engine uses the space delimiter to tokenize the string to multiple keywords ('beaty' and 'ame').
+It treats the last keyword ('ame') as a prefix condition, and other keywords (e.g., 'beaty') as complete keywords.
+The engine supports fuzzy search by allowing one typo for every three characters in a keyword.

-Often you may want to have more control on the terms in a query, such as prefix versus complete keyword and their fuzziness.
-The SDK allows you to have this control by customize the *Query* object and then search by the *Indexable.advancedSearch(Query)* method.
+Often we want to have more control on the keywords (a.k.a., terms) in a query, such as prefix versus complete keyword and their fuzziness.
+The SDK allows you to have this control by customizing the *Query* object and then search by the  *Indexable.advancedSearch()* method.

+###Examples

 We use the following examples to explain.
-Suppose we have defined two query terms.
-Term 1 specifies a condition that the word "terminator" has to appear in the <i>title</i> field; and term 2 says that the word "cameron" needs to be in the <i>director</i> field.
+Suppose we have defined two query terms: term 1 specifies a condition that the keyword "terminator" has to appear in the <i>title</i> field, and term 2 says that the keyword "cameron" needs to be in the
+<i>director</i> field.

 ```
     SearchableTerm term1 = new SearchableTerm("terminator").searchSpecificField("title");
     SearchableTerm term2 = new SearchableTerm("cameron").searchSpecificField("director");
 ```

-<li> Query q1 finds records with the word "terminator" in its <i>title</i> field and the word "cameron" in its <i>director</i> field:</li>
+<li> Query q1 finds records with the keyword "terminator" in its
+<i>title</i> field and the keyword "cameron" in its <i>director</i>
+field:</li>

 ```
     Query q1 = new Query(term1.AND(term2));
 ```

-<li> Query q2 filters the results based on the year field, i.e., the year value needs to be between 1983 and 1992 (both inclusive).</li>
+<li> Query q2 filters the results based on the year field, i.e., the
+year value needs to be between 1983 and 1992 (both inclusive).</li>

 ```
     Query q2 = new Query(term1.AND(term2));
     q2.filterByFieldInRange("year", "1983", "1992");
 ```

-<li> Query q3 filters the results by requiring that the genre value is
+<li> Query q3 filters the results by requiring that the genre value of
-"action". </li>
+a movie is "action". </li>
 ```
     Query q3 = new Query(term1.AND(term2));
     q3.filterByFieldEqualsTo("genre", "action");
 ```

-<li> Query q4 sorts the results based on the year attribute in the ascending order.</li>
+<li> Query q4 sorts the results based on the year attribute in the
+ascending order.</li>
 ```
     Query q4 = new Query(term1.AND(term2));
     q4.sortOnFields("year").orderByAscending();
 ```

-###SearchableTerm

-We use the *SearchableTerm* class to specify keyword conditions to define an arbitrary boolean expression.

-####Search on the specified field
+###Search on Fields

-By default one search term can search on all the *searchable* fields that defined in the *Indexable.getSchema()* method.
+By default one search term can search on all the *searchable* fields that are defined in the *Indexable.getSchema()* method.
 A search term can be confined to only search on one specific field by calling the *searchSpecificField()* method.

 For example we can set the following search term to only search for the keyword "wind" in the field *title*.